The Hidden Risks of Public AI APIs—and How Private LLMs Solve Them

 Instead of paying per token or facing surprise API bills, private LLMs offer more predictable cost structures.
 Once deployed, you control compute and inference usage within your existing infrastructure or through a managed private hosting provider.

-For large-scale use cases, this can reduce costs significantly.
+For large-scale use cases, this can reduce costs significantly while limiting cost spikes from API attacks and other security threats.

 Regulatory Compliance & Auditability